Summer Funding Campaign

 One time donations can also be made through Venmo.
 You can also purchase shirts, posters, stickers and more in our shop.

-Baton Rouge is a complex, beautiful and important city often overlooked by outsiders yet it enjoys none of those visible counter-institutional art and culture sites which are common in wealthier cities like New York, London, Berlin and Los Angeles, even New Orleans.
+Baton Rouge is a complex, beautiful and important city often overlooked by outsiders yet it enjoys none of those visible experimental art and social research sites which are common in wealthier cities.

 We began with the decision to avoid non-profit status; seeing that structure as more prohibitive and labor-intensive than helpful, and sometimes demanding the very forms of restriction and non-inclusivity that we most oppose.

 This puts us in the challenging position of depending on a more horizontal network of partnerships with sympathetic businesses and mostly micro-patrons – small committed donations..